Dogcow: History

 On October 15, 1987, the term "dogcow" was coined by Scott Zimmerman.
 She was later named Clarus by Mark "The Red" Harlan, as a joking reference to Claris, Apple's business unit for office software at the time.

-The Clarus icon became one of the giant pieces of pixel art in the Icon Garden in the front yard of the Apple Campus at 1 Infinite Loop; the Icon Garden has since been removed.
+The Clarus icon became one of the giant pieces of pixel art in the Icon Garden that existed in the front yard of the Apple Campus at 1 Infinite Loop from 1993 to 1998.

-Apple's Developer CD Series of the 1980s features a dogcow logo on the discs.

-The latest references to the dogcow came in the documentation for the Swift programming language, which uses the word "dogcow" as an example of the use of Unicode characters to name constants and variables; and in a sticker pack in Messages.
+There is a reference to the dogcow in the documentation for the Swift programming language, which uses the word "dogcow" as an example of the use of Unicode characters to name constants and variables; and in a sticker pack in Messages.